-٠ Accounting policy disclosures Note 2.3.12
+Accounting policy disclosures

-Disclosures for significant assumptions Note 3
+Disclosures for significant assumptions

+Financial assets

+Trade receivables

+Note 2.3.12

+Note 3

-Financial assets Note 9
+Note 9

-Trade receivables Note 11
+Note 11

-IFRS 9 introduces a new approach to estimating the impairment of financial assets measured at amortized cost or at fair value through other comprehensive income (with the exception of investments in capital assets and contract assets).
-The impairment model is based on the expected loss calculation as opposed to the currently applied model resulting from IAS 39, which was based on the concept of incurred loss.
+The impairment model for financial assets is based on the expected loss calculation.
 The most important items of financial assets in the Group's financial statements, which are subject to the new principles of calculating expected credit losses, are trade receivables.

 The Group uses the simplified model for determining impairment allowances of trade receivables.
 In the model, the Group does not monitor changes in the credit risk level during the life of the instrument and estimates the expected credit loss in the horizon up to maturity of the instrument.
 For the purpose of estimating the expected credit loss, the Group uses a provision matrix estimated on the basis of historical levels of repayment and recoveries of receivables from customers.
 The Group includes prospective information in the parameters used in the expected loss estimation model, through the management adjustment of the basic insolvency probability parameters.
-To calculate the expected credit loss, the Group determines the probability parameter of receivables defaults estimated on the basis of the number of unpaid invoices in the last five years, and the liabilities default rate estimated on the basis of the value of unpaid invoices in the last five years.
+To calculate the expected credit loss, the Group determines the probability parameter of receivables defaults estimated on the basis of the analysis of the number of unpaid invoices in the last five years, and the liabilities default rate estimated on the basis of the value of unpaid invoices in the last five years.
 The expected credit loss is calculated when the receivable is recognized in the statement of financial position and is updated at the end of every subsequent reporting period, depending on the number of days to maturity.